PaNOSC-ViNYL/ase/doc/ase/surface.rst

 A number of utility functions are provided to set up the most common surfaces, to add vacuum layers, and to add adsorbates to a surface.
-In general, all surfaces can be set up with the `general crystal structures`_ modules documented below, but these utility functions make common tasks easier.
+In general, all surfaces can be set up with the modules described in the section :ref:`general-crystal-section`, but these utility functions make common tasks easier.